SparseLGS: Sparse View Language Embedded Gaussian Splatting: Experiments

 We conduct experiments on two widely-used datasets: 3D-OVS~\cite{3dovs} and LERF~\cite{lerf2023}.
 The LERF dataset consists of 13 scenes containing a mixture of in-the-wild and posed long-tail scenes.
 It features complex and varied scenes with a wide range of objects, showcasing the method's capability to handle real-world data.
 Inspired by LERF and LangSplat~\cite{qin2023langsplat}, we use the mIoU metric to evaluate the quality of the predicted mask for open-vocabulary queries and mACC to assess accuracy in the object localization task.
 The 3D-OVS dataset comprises distinct scenes with a set of long-tail objects situated in various poses and backgrounds, making it well-suited for evaluating the quality of object masks under open-vocabulary tasks.
 Therefore, we use mIoU as the evaluation metric for the 3D-OVS dataset.

 We compare our SparseLGS with recent SOTA language-embedded Gaussian splatting methods such as LangSplat~\cite{qin2023langsplat} and LEGaussian~\cite{shi2023language}.
-For the LERF dataset, using COLMAP in the original workflow does not yield camera poses due to the very sparse views and the complexity of the scene.
+For the LERF dataset, using COLMAP does not yield camera poses due to the very sparse views and the complexity of the scene.
 Therefore, when conducting experiments on the LERF dataset, we use all images to obtain camera poses and initial point clouds.
-Additionally, since there is no existing work specifically addressing sparse reconstruction of 3D language fields, we created a combination of InstantSplat~\cite{fan2024instantsplat} and LangSplat as our comparative method.
+Additionally, since there is no existing work specifically addressing sparse reconstruction of 3D language fields, we create a simple combination of MASt3R $+$ LangSplat as our baseline and comparative method.
+We further include Large Spatial Model (LSM)~\cite{fan2024largespatialmodel} as a representative feed-forward baseline.
+Because LSM learns semantic fields from LSeg feature supervision on ScanNet-style data, we report comparisons under the ScanNet sparse-view setting and the LERF Teatime transfer setting.
+This helps separate feed-forward reconstruction capability from semantic-source and dataset-distribution differences.